pradosoft/prado-app/README.md

 # Prado PHP Framework - Basic appliction project

-PRADO is a component-based and event-driven programming framework for developing Web applications in PHP 5.
+PRADO is a component-based and event-driven programming framework for developing Web applications in PHP.
 PRADO stands for PHP Rapid Application Development Object-oriented.

 This repo contains a basic application project for Prado4.